ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 Proposed Change Specification
 -----------------------------

-This proposal does not cover order-matter structures (including lists, tuples, constraint tuples).
+This proposal does not cover structures in which order matters (including lists, tuples, constraint tuples).

 This proposal introduces the following syntactical changes to Haskell:

-1. **New extension**: Add language extension ``UnorderedExtraCommas`` with a simple rule where extra commas are allowed: in unordered structures only.
+1. **New extension**: Add a new language extension ``UnorderedExtraCommas`` which allows leading and trailing commas in unordered structures.

-2. **Trailing Commas**: Allow a comma after the last element in place-unordered clauses:
+2. **Trailing Commas**: Allow a comma after the last element in enumeration clauses where order does not matter:

    - module export lists(already supported) and sub-lists
    - module import lists(already supported) and sub-lists